bloominstituteoftechnology/ios-journal-coredata/README.md

 #### Segmented Control Addition

-In order to add the functionality seen in the screen recording, which is the ability to set your mood:

-1. Add a `UISegmentedControl` to the `EntryDetailViewController` scene.
+1. Add a `UISegmentedControl` to the `CreateEntryViewController` scene.
 2. Make 3 segments.
 3. Set each segment's title to a mood.
-In the example screen recording, it uses happy, sad, and neutral emoji for the three moods, but you can choose anything you want.
+It's recommended to set them to happy, sad, and neutral emoji for the three moods, but you can choose anything you want.
 4. Make an outlet from the segmented control to the view controller's class file.

 #### Data Model Updates and Migration

 Now, you will update your Core Data model to include a property to hold the mood that the user selects on the segmented control.

 1. Select your Core Data data model file.
-In the menu, select Editor -> Add Model Version (keep it the same name and click the "Finish" button.
+In the menu, select Editor -> Add Model Version (keep it the same name and click the "Finish" button).
 2. In the new data model file, add a new attribute called `mood`.
 Set its type to be `String`.
 3. Give the `mood` a default value.
-In the example, the default value is 😐, the neutral emoji.
+The default value is 😐, the neutral emoji.
 Again, you can choose whichever 3 moods you want.
 Just make sure to set the default value of this attribute to one of them.
 This will allow the `Entry` objects that have been created before `mood` was added to have an initial value.
 4. In the File Inspector with the data model file selected, set the current model version to the new model version you just created.
 (It should be something like `Journal 2`)
 5. Now navigate to your "Entry+Convenience.swift" file where you have the `Entry` extension and convenience initializer.
+6. Add a `Mood` enum that has a `String` raw value.
+Set your cases to whatever three moods you chose.
+Make the enum conform to the `CaseIterable` protocol.
-Update the initializer to include and property initialize the new `mood` property.
+7. Update the initializer to include and property initialize the new `mood` property.
+Have the initializer take a `Mood` enum value, and then use the `rawValue` to actually set the property in the managed object.
-6. Update your "Create" `EntryController` method to call the updated `Entry` initializer
-7. Update your "Update" `EntryController` method to include a `mood` String parameter so the entry's `mood` can also be updated.

-You will need to update the `EntryDetailViewController` in order for the mood to get saved (or updated) to an entry.

-1. In the `EntryDetailViewController`'s save entry action (where you call the "Create" and "Update" CRUD methods), check which segment is selected and create a string constant that holds the corresponding mood.
-    - **NOTE:** There are a few ways to go about this.
-You can use the `selectedSegmentIndex` propery of the segmented control to get the currently selected segment.
-From there, you can either create a conditional statement that will set the constant's value based on the `selectedSegmentIndex`.
-You could also use the `titleForSegment(at: Int)` method if the text in each segment is exactly what your moods are going to be.
-    - Remember that you're dealing with strings here.
-Now would be a perfect time to create an enum with a case for each of your three moods.
-You can add string raw values to each case that holds the mood string.
-This will help you make sure that you're using the same three strings anywhere in the application.
-2. Still in the save entry action, you will need to update the "Create" and "Update" method calls to include the mood string you just made.
-3. In the `updateViews()` method, set the segmented control's `selectedSegmentIndex` based on the entry's `mood` property.
-Doing this programmatically will cause the segmented control have the entry's corresponding mood segment selected to the user.
+8. In `CreateEntryViewController` update the code to collect the mood from the segmented control and then pass the appropriate `Mood` enum value into the `Entry` initializer.
+    - **NOTE:** You'll need to translate the selected segment index into a `Mood` enum value.
+Use the `allCases` property of the enum to help you out, and look at the guided project for this module to see how you did it there.

 At this point, take the time to test your project.
 Make sure that:
 - Entries that you have saved before adding the `mood` property have a default `mood` value added to them.
-- The segmented control in the detail view controller selects the correct mood of an entry that you view when seguing to it.
-- Moods get saved correctly to entries, both newly created and updated.
+- Moods get saved correctly to new entries.

 #### Part 2 - NSFetchedResultsController Implementation

 You will now implement an `NSFetchedResultsController` to manage displaying entries on and handling interactions with the table view.

-##### EntryController

-1. Delete or comment out the `loadFromPersistentStore` method, and the `entries` array in the `EntryController`.
-The fetched results controller will manage performing fetch requests and giving data to the table view now.

 ##### EntriesTableViewController